In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline

 Note: (e) Estimated Data

 Peru’s varied geography is reflected in the country’s economy.
 The abundance of resources is found mainly in mineral deposits in the mountainous regions, while its extensive maritime territory has traditionally yielded excellent fishing resources.
-However, due to its complicated geographical features (such as the arid coast, the rugged Andes and the hard-to-reach jungle), Peru has a rather small agricultural area, which occupies only 1.7% of the territory.
+However, due to its complicated geographical features (such as the arid coast, the rugged Andes and the hard-to-reach jungle), Peru has a rather small agricultural area, which occupies only 20% of the territory.
 Still, the sector is fairly significant compared to the size of the country's arable land.
-Agriculture contributes to 7% of Peru's GDP and employs 27.4% of the active population.
+Agriculture contributes to 7.2% of Peru's GDP and employs 24% of the active population.
 The country’s main agricultural products are cotton, sugarcane, coffee, wheat, rice, maize, quinoa, and barley.
 Peru is also one of the world's leading exporters of artichokes, mangoes, citrus, avocado, and grapes.
-In 2022, Peruvian agricultural sector recorded a significant growth, mainly due to an increased production of bananas, corn, potato, and mango, among others.
+After experiencing its first contraction in several years in 2023, agricultural and livestock production in Peru grew by 4.9% year-on-year in 2024, according to the Ministry of Agrarian Development and Irrigation (Midagri).
+This increase was driven by strong performance in the agricultural sector, which expanded by 6.8%, and the livestock sector, which rose by 1.8%.

-The industry sector generates 35% of the GDP, employing 15.2% of the active population.
+The industry sector generates 33.9% of the GDP, employing 16.4% of the active population.
 Peru has a large and dynamic mining industry, mainly for copper and gold extraction.
-Peru has been a mining economy since colonial times, and the country is the world’s top producer of silver, the fifth producer of gold, the second producer of copper, and an important supplier of zinc and lead.
-Large mining has begun during the past years, which increased even more the importance of the mining sector.
+The country has been a mining economy since colonial times and is the world's second-largest producer of copper and silver, the seventh-largest producer of gold, and the second-largest producer of zinc.
+Additionally, the country is the third-largest producer of lead.
+Large mining has begun in the past years, which increased even more the importance of the mining sector.
 The country also has large reserves of natural gas and oil, although Peru is a net energy importer.
 The main manufacturing activities are textiles, consumer goods, food processing and fish products.
-Furthermore, although the Peruvian government has tried to disperse industrial production, the country's main industries are within the greater Lima area.
-In 2022, the industry sector continued seeing a significant recovery from the impact of the COVID-19 pandemic, bolstered by soaring growth in one of Peru's key sectors: mining.
+Peru's industrial sector grew by 3.9% in 2024, partially recovering from the 6.6% decline recorded in 2023.
+This growth contributed 0.44 percentage points to the country's economic expansion, making it the leading sector driving national GDP in the past year, according to the Institute of Economic and Social Studies (IEES).

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |